Hosted by UBS, Central London

 Having covered what constitutes a disability, delegates will have the opportunity to build their understanding about this talent pool and particularly the challenges they may during the recruitment process.
 Delegates will be challenged to consider how inclusive their recruitment process is, before moving on to how they provide support and adjustment.
 Finally, there will be the opportunity to consider ‘doing the right thing’ in terms of ensuring our language, behaviours and etiquette are appropriate.

-The session will cover the following areas and will be delivered in an interactive style, providing delegates with plenty of opportunity to ask questions:
+The session will be delivered by Helen Cooke, Director, MyPlus and will cover the following areas and will be delivered in an interactive style, providing delegates with plenty of opportunity to ask questions:

 What is ‘disability’?